50 Unforgettable Things to Do in Riviera Nayarit

 33. Listen to local live music in tropical bars

 Nayarit is filled to the brim with bars and restaurants featuring local live music.
-There are many to find in virtually every town.
-You’ll definitely find your fair share of indoor and outdoor tropical bars and restaurants catering to their guests with local live music.
-All it takes to wander around the restaurants and bars and follow the music!
+All it takes is to simply wander around the restaurants and bars and follow the music!
 They’re all over Sayulita and San Pancho, especially during the high season.

-One of the “go-to” places for live music in San Pancho is La Buena Vida, a cozy Spanish cocktail bar.
-They’ve since moved their location beachside.
-Our next favorite place for live music and margaritas is the Atico swing bar down on one of Sayulita’s most popular streets.
+One of our favorite places for live music and margaritas is the Atico Swing Bar on one of Sayulita’s most popular streets.

 34. Tour Nayarit’s petroglyphs

-They may not be Mayan ruins, but the Riviera Nayarit has its own ruins – the Altavista Petroglyphs.
+They may not be Mayan ruins, but the Riviera Nayarit has its own archaeological wonders – the Altavista Petroglyphs.

 Seeing these engraved stones up close is one of the best cultural things to do in Riviera Nayarit!
-The hike takes you along the river and opens up to crystal clear rock pools that you can swim in.
+The hike takes you along the river and opens up to crystal-clear rock pools that are perfect for an afternoon dip

 35. Get a healing massage

-Other than lounging on the golden beaches, getting a massage is the second most relaxing thing to do in Riviera Nayarit.
-You can either book directly through your hotel or go to an independent business.
+Besides lounging on the golden beaches, getting a massage is the second most relaxing thing to do in Riviera Nayarit.
+You can often book directly through your hotel or go to an independent business.

-I think a good deal for a massage in Nayarit will be around $1200 pesos for 1.5 hours.
-That’s the package I had during my stay at the Pal.Mar Hotel Tropical and the experience was one of the best I’ve had.
+I think a good deal for a massage in Nayarit is around $1500 pesos for 1.5 hours.
+That’s the package I had during my stay at the Pal.Mar Hotel Tropical, and it was wonderful!

 36. Birdwatching

-The Riviera Nayarit coastline is home to over 140 species of birds including 21 endemics (check out this pdf to Nayarit’s birds).
-Meaning, birdwatching is one of the top things to do in the Riviera Nayarit!
+The Riviera Nayarit coastline is home to over 140 species of birds including 21 endemic species (check out this pdf of Nayarit’s birds).
+That being said, birdwatching is one of the top things to do in the Riviera Nayarit!

-You have quite a few options to birdwatch in Nayarit.
-If you’re on the north end of the Riviera Nayarit, San Blas is one of the top destinations in Pacific Mexico to birdwatch thanks to the diversity of the species and surrounding habitats like the rainforest, beaches, estuaries, marshes, mountains, islands, and more.
+You have quite a few options for birdwatching in Nayarit.
+If you’re on the north end of the Riviera Nayarit, San Blas is one of the top destinations in Pacific Mexico thanks to its diversity of species and surrounding habitats, including rainforest, beaches, estuaries, marshes, mountains, and islands.

-If you’re sticking around the southern side of the Riviera, near Sayulita, check out Birding San Pancho.
-The guide, Luis, is a San Pancho resident who takes you on early in the morning to bird watch at the estuary in San Pancho.
+If you’re staying on the southern side of the Riviera, near Sayulita, check out Birding San Pancho.
+The guide, Luis, is a San Pancho resident who takes you to the estuary early in the morning, one of the best times of day to spot birds.

 37. Glamping